Home

 Now that we understand the output, we are ready to continue our analysis.

-As per our previous discussion, we are looking for minima in this chi-square landscape plot.
+As per our previous discussion, we are looking for minima in this $\chi^2$ landscape plot.
 Based on this, it seems like a lower minima could potentially be hiding just out of sight, at $\sigma$ > 10.

 To check this, we should rerun the fit and make sure to cover this area.

-Change the maximum alpha-level to 15.
+Change the maximum $\alpha$-level to 15.

 Since we are impatient and know there are no minima at $\sigma$ < 6 anyway, let us skip these too by also modifying the minimum level.